iptc/sport-schema/docs/tools/sparql-endpoint.md

+---
+permalink: /tools/making-a-sparql-endpoint/
+title: Making a SPARQL endpoint
+layout: page
+nav_order: 10
+parent: Working with IPTC Sport Schema
+---
 # Making a SPARQL endpoint

 Apache Jena contains the TDB2 engine which functions as a local datastore for RDF triples.

-Here we document how it can be used to create a local triple store of SportsRDF data which can then be queried to test our sample queries.
+Here we document how it can be used to create a local triple store of IPTC Sport Schema data which can then be queried to test our sample queries.

 ## Loading data into a TDB2 datastore